-Quran & Manuscripts – Highlights include the Blue Quran from North Africa, Compendium of Astronomy & Astrology (1347AD), original copies of the Quran from the Ming Dynasty.
+Quran & Manuscripts – Highlights include the Blue Quran from North Africa, Compendium of Astronomy & Astrology (1347AD) and original copies of the Quran from the Ming Dynasty.

-India – Provides a glimpse into the public and private life of the Mughals, with jewellery, tableware, weapons, armour, paintings, clothing and more on display.
+India – Provides a glimpse of the lives of the Mughals through their jewellery, tableware, weapons, armour, paintings and clothing.

-China – Calligraphic scrolls, objects made of bronze, porcelain from China and Central Asia i.e. Samarkand in Uzbekistan etc.
+China – Calligraphic scrolls, bronze objects and porcelain from China and Central Asia i.e. Samarkand in Uzbekistan etc.

 Malay – Ornaments from the Malay archipelago encompassing southern Thailand through to the Malay Peninsula and Sumatra, and on to Java, Sulawesi and southern Philippines.